DPDK/dpdk/doc/guides/sample_app_ug/vmdq_dcb_forwarding.rst

 This sample application can be used as a starting point for developing a new application that is based on the DPDK and uses VMDQ and DCB for traffic partitioning.

-The VMDQ and DCB filters work on VLAN traffic to divide the traffic into 128 input queues on the basis of the VLAN ID field and
-VLAN user priority field.
+The VMDQ and DCB filters work on MAC and VLAN traffic to divide the traffic into input queues on the basis of the Destination MAC address, VLAN ID and VLAN user priority fields.
-VMDQ filters split the traffic into 16 or 32 groups based on the VLAN ID.
+VMDQ filters split the traffic into 16 or 32 groups based on the Destination MAC and VLAN ID.
-Then, DCB places each packet into one of either 4 or 8 queues within that group, based upon the VLAN user priority field.
+Then, DCB places each packet into one of queues within that group, based upon the VLAN user priority field.

-In either case, 16 groups of 8 queues, or 32 groups of 4 queues, the traffic can be split into 128 hardware queues on the NIC, each of which can be polled individually by a DPDK application.

 All traffic is read from a single incoming port (port 0) and output on port 1, without any processing being performed.
-The traffic is split into 128 queues on input, where each thread of the application reads from multiple queues.
-For example, when run with 8 threads, that is, with the -c FF option, each thread receives and forwards packets from 16 queues.
+With Intel® 82599 NIC, for example, the traffic is split into 128 queues on input, where each thread of the application reads from multiple queues.
+When run with 8 threads, that is, with the -c FF option, each thread receives and forwards packets from 16 queues.

-As supplied, the sample application configures the VMDQ feature to have 16 pools with 8 queues each as indicated in :numref:`figure_vmdq_dcb_example`.
+As supplied, the sample application configures the VMDQ feature to have 32 pools with 4 queues each as indicated in :numref:`figure_vmdq_dcb_example`.
-The Intel® 82599 10 Gigabit Ethernet Controller NIC also supports the splitting of traffic into 32 pools of 4 queues each and this can be used by changing the NUM_POOLS parameter in the supplied code.
+The Intel® 82599 10 Gigabit Ethernet Controller NIC also supports the splitting of traffic into 16 pools of 8 queues.
+While the
+Intel® X710 or XL710 Ethernet Controller NICs support many configurations of VMDQ pools of 4 or 8 queues each.
+For simplicity, only 16 or 32 pools is supported in this sample.
+And queues numbers for each VMDQ pool can be changed by setting CONFIG_RTE_LIBRTE_I40E_QUEUE_NUM_PER_VM in config/common_* file.
-The NUM_POOLS parameter can be passed on the command line, after the EAL parameters:
+The nb-pools, nb-tcs and enable-rss parameters can be passed on the command line, after the EAL parameters:

 .. code-block:: console

-    ./build/vmdq_dcb [EAL options] -- -p PORTMASK --nb-pools NP
+    ./build/vmdq_dcb [EAL options] -- -p PORTMASK --nb-pools NP --nb-tcs TC --enable-rss

-where, NP can be 16 or 32.
+where, NP can be 16 or 32, TC can be 4 or 8, rss is disabled by default.

 .. _figure_vmdq_dcb_example: